The Wildfire Evolutionary Response

 An Ancient Molecular Switch

 KAI2 originally evolved to respond to an endogenous karrikin-like signal produced by the plant itself, controlling aspects of seed development and seedling growth.
-When fire became a recurrent feature of terrestrial ecosystems during the Cretaceous period (65–145 million years ago, when angiosperms were rapidly diversifying), some plant lineages evolved KAI2 so that it could also recognize fire-derived karrikins — co-opting an existing developmental switch for a new ecological purpose.
+When fire became a recurrent feature of terrestrial ecosystems during the Cretaceous period — when angiosperms were rapidly diversifying — some plant lineages evolved KAI2 so that it could also recognise fire-derived karrikins, co-opting an existing developmental switch for a new ecological purpose.
 Evidence for this ancient function comes from experiments showing that a KAI2 protein from Selaginella — a non-seed plant that diverged from our ancestors before seeds existed — can rescue normal seedling development in karrikin-insensitive Arabidopsis mutants, despite not itself responding to karrikins or strigolactones (Flematti et al., 2015).

 When KAI2 detects a karrikin, it triggers a cascade through the MAX2 protein that degrades a transcriptional repressor called SMAX1.
 With SMAX1 removed, genes involved in germination, seedling development, and early growth are switched on.
 The parallel strigolactone pathway works through the same MAX2 scaffold, but targets a different repressor (DWARF53 in rice), producing different growth outcomes.
 This shared-scaffold architecture explains how two chemically related signals — karrikins from fire, strigolactones from mycorrhizal communication — can activate the same molecular relay while producing very different effects on the plant.

 The results are measurable and rapid.
-In Arabidopsis thaliana, karrikin treatment causes dormant seeds to germinate readily and seedlings to develop larger cotyledons (seed leaves) while keeping the hypocotyl — the stem below the seed leaves — short and compact.
-That morphology is precisely suited to rapid establishment in an open, sun-exposed, post-fire environment: broad leaves maximizing light capture, short stems keeping the seedling stable and low.
-Arabidopsis mutants lacking the KAI2 receptor show the reverse: dormant seeds, elongated and etiolated seedlings, and long narrow leaves — confirming that this pathway normally promotes the compact, vigorous growth habit that follows fire (Flematti et al., 2015).
+In Arabidopsis thaliana, karrikin treatment causes dormant seeds to germinate readily and seedlings to develop larger cotyledons while keeping the hypocotyl compact — a morphology precisely suited to rapid establishment in an open, sun-exposed, post-fire environment.

 Not Just for Fire Country

 One of the most striking findings from karrikin research is how broadly the response is distributed across the plant kingdom.
-Seeds from many botanical families — trees, shrubs, herbs, annuals, grasses, and conifers — respond to karrikins.
-Most of these species are not fire-followers and would rarely encounter karrikins in nature.
-Even crop plants with no particular association with fire respond: karrikin treatment improves germination vigor in tomato, promotes more rapid and robust seedling growth in maize, and enhances germination in lettuce.
+Seeds from many botanical families — trees, shrubs, herbs, annuals, grasses, and conifers — respond to smoke-derived compounds.
+Most of these species are not fire-followers and would rarely encounter wildfire smoke in nature.
+Even crop plants with no particular association with fire respond: smoke water improves germination vigour in tomato, promotes more rapid seedling growth in maize, and enhances germination in lettuce.

-This wide distribution is explained by the ancient, conserved nature of the KAI2 gene.
-Because KAI2 predates fire-responsive seeds, it was present in the common ancestor of virtually all seed plants.
-Fire-followers intensified and specialized a response that was already latent.
-For agriculture, this means the machinery for karrikin response is almost certainly present in every crop species — not as a dormant relic, but as an active developmental pathway that normally responds to the plant’s own endogenous karrikin-like signal (Flematti et al., 2015).
+This wide distribution is explained by the ancient, conserved nature of KAI2 and of the broader smoke-response machinery.
+Because these pathways predate fire-responsive seeds, they were present in the common ancestor of virtually all seed plants.
+Fire-followers intensified and specialised a response that was already latent.
+For agriculture, this means the molecular machinery for responding to smoke chemistry is almost certainly present in every crop species — not as a dormant relic, but as an active developmental pathway that normally responds to the plant’s own endogenous karrikin-like signal.

 PyGrow and the Wildfire Signal

-Pyroligneous acid — the liquid condensate produced when wood and plant biomass are subjected to pyrolysis — contains the same classes of organic compounds that wildfires release into smoke.
-The pyrolysis process breaks complex polysaccharides, lignin, and cellulose into simpler molecules: phenols, organic acids, carbonyl compounds, furans, and butenolide lactones.
-Karrikins themselves are produced when polysaccharides burn, with the pyran ring derived directly from pyranose sugars present in plant cell walls — the same sugars that make up the wood and straw subjected to pyrolysis.
+Pyroligneous acid — the liquid condensate produced when wood and plant biomass are subjected to low-temperature thermal decomposition — contains the same classes of organic compounds that wildfires release into smoke during their smouldering phase.
+The process produces phenols, organic acids, carbonyl compounds, furans, and butenolide lactones — including karrikin-class compounds — from the thermal conversion of polysaccharides, hemicellulose, and lignin in the biomass.
+Karrikins themselves are produced when polysaccharides undergo thermal degradation, with the pyran ring derived directly from pyranose sugars present in plant cell walls.

 Agricultural Implications

-The broad, conserved nature of karrikin biology makes these signals relevant across virtually all crop systems.
-Smoke water — made by passing smoke through water, capturing the karrikins and related compounds — has been used commercially for years to improve germination of horticultural and garden seeds.
-Synthesized karrikinolide has been explored as a soil treatment to trigger mass germination of dormant weed seeds before planting — a strategy researchers call “suicidal germination” — eliminating the weed bank without herbicides.
-And the same compounds show promise for ecological restoration, stimulating rapid establishment of native plant communities on degraded or burned land.
+The broad, conserved nature of smoke-response biology makes these signals relevant across virtually all crop systems.
+Smoke water — made by passing smoke through water, capturing karrikins and the broader complex of bioactive compounds — has been used commercially for years to improve germination of horticultural and garden seeds.
+And the compounds show promise for ecological restoration, stimulating rapid establishment of native plant communities on degraded or burned land.

-For production agriculture, the most practical implication is simpler: if the karrikin signaling pathway promotes root expansion, seedling vigor, and early establishment in nearly all plant species, then delivering karrikin-related chemistry through a natural pyrolysis product like PyGrow represents a biologically sound and low-cost approach to eliciting those benefits in any crop.
+For production agriculture, the most practical implication is this: if the smoke-response programme promotes root expansion, seedling vigour, and early establishment in nearly all plant species, then delivering the chemistry of natural smoke through a refined pyrolysis product like PyGrow represents a biologically sound and low-cost approach to eliciting those benefits in any crop.
 The mechanism is not agrochemical novelty.
-It is the 400-million-year relationship between plants and fire, brought to the farm.
+It is the 400-million-year relationship between plants and fire, presented in the form that plants evolved to receive it.

-• Seeds respond to karrikins at concentrations as low as 10⁻¹⁰ M — comparable in potency to plant hormones
+• Seeds respond to smoke-derived compounds at concentrations as low as 10⁻¹⁰ M — comparable in potency to plant hormones

 • The karrikin receptor KAI2 is conserved from algae to flowering plants, confirming an ancient endogenous function

-• Karrikin and strigolactone signaling share the MAX2 molecular scaffold, linking fire-response to mycorrhizal biology
+• Karrikin and strigolactone signalling share the MAX2 molecular scaffold, linking fire-response to mycorrhizal biology

-• Crop plants including maize, tomato, and lettuce respond to karrikins even with no fire history
+• Crop plants including maize, tomato, and lettuce respond to smoke-derived compounds even with no fire history

-• Pyrolysis of plant biomass produces the same butenolide lactone chemistry as combustion, making wood vinegar a natural karrikin source
+• Pyrolysis of plant biomass at low temperatures produces the same condensable organic chemistry as smouldering biomass in wildfire, making pyroligneous acid a natural analogue of smoke water